-Open call for inquisitive essays on the theme of “Limits"
+Open call for inquisitive essays on the theme of “Camp"

 Share your ideas for the upcoming issue of inquisitive.

-Launched in December 2024, Inquisitive is a quarterly intellectual magazine published by Heterodox Academy.
-As we prepare for the March 2026 publication of issue #6, we invite you to pitch us a contribution, particularly if you are a graduate student, faculty member, researcher, or administrator in a college or university and interested in HxA’s Open Inquiry U agenda.
+Launched in December 2024, inquisitive is a quarterly intellectual magazine published by Heterodox Academy.
+As we prepare for the June 2026 publication of issue #7, we invite you to pitch us a contribution, particularly if you are a graduate student, faculty member, researcher, or administrator in a college or university and interested in HxA’s Open Inquiry U agenda.
 HxA members are particularly encouraged to pitch their ideas.

-The theme for our sixth issue is “Limits.”
+The theme for our seventh issue is “Camp.”

-Examples of how you might engage the theme of “limits” include:
+Examples of how you might engage the theme of “camp” include:

 Don’t feel limited by these examples.
 We value creativity, unexpected ideas, and smart cross-talk that supersedes boundaries.